-At the University of Connecticut Health Center, Mary Beth Bruder is the principal investigator, Glenn Gabbard is the co-principal investigator, Kathleen Whitbread is the project coordinator, Cynthia Mazzarella is the data manager and Alissa Zolad is the research assistant.
+At the University of Connecticut Health Center, Mary Beth Bruder is the principal investigator, Kathleen Whitbread is the project coordinator, Cynthia Mazzarella is the data manager, and Deborah Bubela and Rhonda Thompson are research assistants.
+Renee Roselle is a graduate assistant.
 Christine Jozef and Heather Nilson assist with website development and publications editing.
 At the University of North Carolina at Chapel Hill, Gloria Harbin is the co-principal investigator.
-Project investigators include Carl Dunst of The Orelena Hawks Puckett Institute and Michael Conn-Powers of the University of Indiana.
+Project investigators include Carl Dunst of The Orelena Hawks Puckett Institute and Michael Conn-Powers of Indiana University.

 Consultants in three of the four focal states assisted in the planning and facilitation of focus groups.
 They included Janet Price of the Federation for Children with Special Needs in Massachusetts, Nancy Gordon in North Carolina, and Julie Das (year two only) in Indiana.
 In addition, Sue Mackey Andrews assisted with the study of financial aspects of service coordination.
 During year two, consultants in three of the four states conducted interviews with families and service coordinators.
-They were Kathy Klingerman in Indiana, Nancy Gordon in North Carolina, and Phoebe Teare in Massachusetts.
+They were Kathy Klingerman in Indiana, Nancy Gordon in North Carolina, and Phoebe Teare and Janet Price in Massachusetts.
+Beginning in year three, Sara Miranda from the Federation for Children with Special Needs joined the project as the site coordinator for the Federation.

 Since the start of the project in December 1999, there have been a number of staff changes.
-In July 2000, Kathleen Whitbread was hired as the full-time project coordinator, replacing Gabriela Freyre-Calish, who had been assigned to the project as a part time (less than .5 FTE) coordinator from December 1999 through June 2000.
+In July 2000, Kathleen Whitbread was hired as the full-time project coordinator, replacing Gabriela Freyre-Calish, who had been assigned to the project as a part-time (less than .5 FTE) coordinator from December 1999 through June 2000.
 In August 2000, Alissa Zolad replaced Candace Reynolds as the full-time research assistant.
-Michael Conn-Powers began the first year of the project on a personal service contract; this was changed to a contract with the University of Indiana beginning in the second year of the project.

-At the start of the project, Glenn Gabbard was employed by the Federation of Children with Special Needs in Massachusetts.
+Michael Conn-Powers began the first year of the project on a personal service contract; this was changed to a contract with Indiana University beginning in the second year of the project.
+At the start of the project, Glenn Gabbard was a co-principal investigator and was employed by the Federation of Children with Special Needs in Massachusetts.
 Mr. Gabbard joined the staff of the University of Connecticut Health Center/A.J.
 Pappanikou Center full time in August 2000.
-In August 2001, Mr. Gabbard left the center but remained on the Research and Training Center project as a co-principal investigator for one day (.20 FTE) per week.
+In August 2001, Mr. Gabbard reduced his time at the center to one day (.20 FTE) per week but remained on the Research and Training Center project as a co-principal investigator.
+In January 2002, Mr. Gabbard left the Health Center and the project.